openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

 zypper install wine wine-gecko

-  3. I had World of Warcraft installed on a windows partition on my PC hard-drive, and since I don™t really care to download the awesome 21GB™s again, I™ve decided to use that installation.
+  3. I had World of Warcraft installed on a windows partition on my PC hard-drive, and since I donâ€™t really care to download the awesome 21GBâ€™s again, Iâ€™ve decided to use that installation.
 At first I had my drive auto-mounted through fstab, which generated a few issues (login always failed).
-As explained **here**, I™ve made the necessary changes mounting the drive and now it works fine.
+As explained **here**, Iâ€™ve made the necessary changes mounting the drive and now it works fine.

-  4. Running through wine (I™ve made a small shell script for this).
+  4. Running through wine (Iâ€™ve made a small shell script for this).
 It is imperative that we run the game with the **-opengl** switch :